Quick Facts About Trucks vs. SUVs

 Trucks and SUVs probably have much more in common than you realize; however, the differences increase or decrease based on the comparisons you make.
 Comparing the Ram 1500 truck with the GMC Yukon SUV or the Ford Maverick pickup with the Hyundai Santa Fe SUV will produce fewer differences than comparing the Ram 1500 with the Maverick or the Yukon with the Santa Fe.
 Wait.
 What?

 That’s right.
-What we are talking about in our Truck vs. SUV debate, while it does concern size (full-size, midsize, or compact) and body type (truck or SUV), is more about a vehicle’s innate ability to fulfill your needs.
-Sure, all things being equal, a bigger vehicle can carry more stuff and people than a small vehicle.
-However, manufacturers make big trucks and SUVs, and smaller trucks and SUVs.
-There is more involved in what a vehicle can do than its size or body type.
-Only after you determine exactly what you require of your truck or SUV, can you zero in on size and body type.
+While our debate does concern size (full-size, midsize, or compact) and body type (truck or SUV), it’s more about a vehicle’s innate ability to fulfill your needs.
+All things being equal, a larger vehicle can carry more people and cargo than a smaller one.
+However, manufacturers produce both large trucks and SUVs, as well as smaller trucks and SUVs.
+There is more to a vehicle’s capabilities than its size or body type.
+Only after you determine precisely what you require of your truck or SUV can you zero in on size and body type.
 For this reason, we’ll stick to trucks and truck-based SUVs.
 Read on to find out why.

-We need to veer off a bit into the weeds here to discuss why some trucks and SUVs are more capable hauling, towing, and off-roading vehicles than others.
+We need to veer into the weeds a bit here to discuss why some trucks and SUVs are more capable hauling, towing, and off-roading than others.

-At the birth of the automobile, body-on-frame construction was the norm.
+At the dawn of the automobile era, body-on-frame construction was the norm.
 That is, the car’s body and frame were two distinct components bolted or welded together.
 In fact, for the initial decades of car making, it was common for the body and frame of a car to come from two totally different builders.
 For instance, it wasn’t until the mid-1980s that “Body by Fisher” labels disappeared from General Motors products.
-By that time, Fisher was a subsidiary of GM, but it didn’t begin as such.
-The body-on-frame method allowed the same frame to be used for a wide assortment of models.
+By that time, Fisher was a subsidiary of GM, but it had not begun as such.
+The body-on-frame method used the same frame for a wide assortment of models.
 Because the body can be separated from the frame, crash repair costs are often lower, too.
-Despite these features, as car-building technology progressed, a lighter, cheaper unibody alternative surfaced.
-Car manufacturers like lighter and cheaper; consequently, body-on-frame fell out of favor.
-Today, only a handful of trucks and SUVs continue to be body-on-frame.
+Despite these features, as technology progressed, a lighter and more cost-effective unibody alternative surfaced.
+Car manufacturers liked lighter and cheaper; consequently, body-on-frame architecture fell out of favor.
+Today, only a handful of trucks and SUVs remain body-on-frame.

 Among the advantages of body-on-frame construction: